settlelinecompany-commits/settleline-next/content/services/comprehensive-planning.md

 ## Getting Started

-Ready to get comprehensive support for your US-India transition?
+Ready to get comprehensive support for your cross-border transition?
 Contact us today to schedule a consultation.